hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## SMTP

-SMTP (Simple Mail Transfer Protocol) is an email service send by using TCP/IP protocol.
-For this you need to have an active email account to be used as transporter, a middle service that relay the email sending process.
+SMTP (Simple Mail Transfer Protocol) is an email service using the TCP/IP protocol.
+For this you need to have an active email account to be used as transporter, a middle service that relays the email sending process.

 ```json
 {